kafka-ops/julie/README.md

     --version              Prints useful version information.
 ```

-If you install the tool as rpm, you will have available in your $PATH the _kafka-topology-builder.sh_.
+If you install the tool as rpm, you will have available in your $PATH the _julie-ops-cli.sh_.
-You can run this script with the same options observed earlier.
+You can run this script with the same options observed earlier, however you will need to be using, or be in the group,
+for the user julie-kafka.

 #### An example topology